-Cathedral Cove is arguably one of the most picturesque spots (and there are many) in The Coromandel Peninsula.
+Cathedral Cove is arguably one of the most picturesque spots (and there are many) in The Coromandel.

-From beautiful Hahei Beach on the Coromandel Peninsula you can walk to Cathedral Cove, where a naturally formed archway deserves photographic attention.
+From beautiful Hahei Beach on The Coromandel you can walk to Cathedral Cove, where a naturally formed archway deserves photographic attention.

 From the north end of the beach, a one hour walking track leads along the cliff top and then descends to the Cove.
 Here a gigantic arched cavern passes through a white rock headland to join two secluded coves.
 The cathedral-like arch gives the whole area an air of grandeur.
 The beach is sandy with shady pohutukawa trees along the foreshore - a perfect place for a picnic and a swim.